-Martin McGuinness's meeting with Britain's Queen Elizabeth will be a potent sign of mutual respect and part of the healing process from a generation of conflict, the head of the cross-border charity hosting the event has said.
+Martin McGuinness's meeting with the Queen will be a potent sign of mutual respect and part of the healing process from a generation of conflict, the head of the cross-border charity hosting the event has said.

-Co-operation Ireland's patrons are Queen Elizabeth and President Michael D Higgins.
+Co-operation Ireland's patrons are the Queen and President Michael D Higgins.
 The charity builds bridges between the two communities in Northern Ireland and all parts of Ireland.

 The charity's chief executive, former senior Northern Ireland police officer Peter Sheridan, said Wednesday's reception is an important step forward.